odosa-osifo/data-science-projects/README.md

 * Created **Car_Age** from registration year
 * Combined features into **Make & Model**
-* Reduced dimensionality using encoding strategies
+* Reduced dimensionality using encoding strategies and PCA

 ---